One-time Adjustments and Adjustment Overrides from TempWorks Software on Vimeo.

-Remove an adjustment by clicking to highlight the adjustment to remove then click the x button:
+Remove an adjustment by clicking to highlight the adjustment and simply select the 'x' button:

 If there are any ongoing adjustments from the order or assignment, they will be listed under the assignment tab in the adjustments section:

-There may be occasion to have to override ongoing adjustment.
+There may be occasions when you will need to override an ongoing adjustment(s).
 For instance, you may be charging an employee for a drug test but they have asked to have a lesser amount deducted for this pay period.